-The Performance Monitor dialog (Dialogs -> Performance Monitor) allows you to monitor and diagnose which operators consume the most processing time, so you can optimize your networks.
+The Performance Monitor dialog (Dialogs -> Performance Monitor) allows you to monitor and diagnose which operators consume the most processing time, and what order operations are done, so you can optimize your networks.
 You can do this in a number of ways:

 - Performance Dialog - The Cook time, Cook counter, Viewport display times, User Interface compute times, and more can be logged in the Performance Monitor dialog.
 Click the Analyze button to get a snapshot of what is happening in your synth.

 - Each OP's Info Pop-up - The Cook time and Cook counter of each OP can be displayed in the Info pop-up of each OP.
 Middle-mouse click on the icon of any operator (Alt-right-click if you have no middle-mouse button).

 - A more graphical multi-frame analysis of CPU and CPU time and memory use is probe in the Palette.

 See also Optimize.

 A green bar graph per line of output gives a visual representation of the amount of time it took to process the operation.
 The remaining time in dark gray is the amount of time that line had to wait for other operation (Nodes waiting for their input nodes to cook for example).
 The bar position in X is the order in which the processing took place.
 For example in the above image you can see that the Lookup TOP was waiting for a bunch of other TOPs to finish cooking before it was able to cook.